cambridge-collection/dl-loading-ui/README.md

 `unset DOCKER_HOST`

-## Publish Docker Image
+## Publish Docker Images

-The following publishes the docker image to dockerhub
+The following publishes the docker images to dockerhub.
+Note: Make sure these do not contain any credentials.

     docker login
     docker image push camdl/dl-loading-ui:latest